Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## 4. Inventory Sync and Allocation Logic

 Many brands believe they have inventory sync because quantities eventually update across channels.
-That is not enough.
+Eventual updates are not enough.
+Real inventory integration for multi-channel operations has to answer:

 - How often do updates occur?